Why do Dogs Chase their Tails and how to Stop them

 Final Thoughts:

 Remember, tail-chasing isn’t funny at all.
-If he is chasing his tail to get your attention, you need to retrain him, and if, he is doing it because of an illness, it needs to be treated by a vet.
+If your dog is chasing its tail to get your attention, you need to retrain him, and if, it is doing it because of an illness, it needs to be treated by a vet.

 Recommended read: List of Human Foods for Dogs